Mask the Redundancy: Evolving Masking Representation Learning for Multivariate Time-Series Clustering: Experiments

 \subsection{Efficiency Analysis}

-Efficiency and scalability of EMTC are evaluated by recording its training time with respect to three key factors: number of dimensions ($D$), sequence length ($T$), and number of samples ($N$).
+Efficiency and scalability of EMTC are evaluated by recording its execution time with respect to three key factors: number of dimensions ($D$), sequence length ($T$), and number of samples ($N$).
 As shown in Figure~\ref{time}, EMTC demonstrates favorable scalability across different dimensions.
 When $D$ and $T$ scale, EMTC exhibits near-linear growth, maintaining low computational overhead.
-This efficiency advantage stems from the dynamic masking mechanism that adaptively excludes non-discriminative timestamps through IVM, thereby achieving favorable performance-efficiency trade-offs for practical MTS clustering applications.